How Marriage Affects SSDI Disability Benefits in Pennsylvania

 In addition to your income and earnings, the SSA will also consider you and your spouse’s resources, such as property, vehicles, stocks, bonds, and life insurance.
 If your husband or wife has considerable assets, such as valuable stocks or personal property, then it’s possible you might not qualify because your resources are not limited.

 All the same, you should be wary of ditching a resource in an effort to qualify.
 As the SSA cautions, “If you, your spouse, or a co-owner give away a resource or sell it for less than it is worth, you may be ineligible for SSI benefits for up to 36 months.
 How long you are ineligible for SSI benefits depends on the value of the resource you transferred.”

 Pennsylvania Social Security Lawyers Serving Married Couples

 If you need help filing for disability benefits in Pennsylvania, or if your claim was denied and you want to appeal the decision, our legal team can help.
-The disability attorneys of Young, Marr & Associates have over 20 years of experience handling thousands of claims, and offer free initial consultations.
+The disability attorneys of Young, Marr, Mallis & Associates have over 20 years of experience handling thousands of claims, and offer free initial consultations.
 To set up your free consultation, call our law offices right away at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
 Your information will be kept confidential.